Hearing praises about your work boosts self-esteem and inspires you to be a better speaker.

 Thank them for sharing their input and create a safe space where both of your arguments can meet.

-Letting go of negative emotions in response to hostile feedback is difficult at first, but accepting or rejecting critique is your choice to make.
+Letting go of negative emotions in response to hostile feedback is difficult at first, but accepting or rejecting critique is your choice.

 Welcome your audiences’ criticism to improve yourself as a person and as a presenter.

 Please your audience with a professional PowerPoint design.
 Contact SlideGenius now and discover how we can help you with your presentation needs.